pantheon-systems/documentation/source/content/guides/autopilot-custom-upstream/03-wp-autopilot-custom-upstream.md

 ## Configure the Custom Upstream

-## Using Autopilot Does with Your Upstream Representative Site
+## Using Autopilot with Your Upstream Representative Site